#1 How does the process of academic publishing work?

 - Revision: journal editor organizes peer review

-- Editing: (multipe) peer reviewers comment and recommend adjustments to manuscript
+- Editing: (multiple) peer reviewers comment and recommend adjustments to manuscript

-- Acceptance: edited manuscript accepted by journal (or rejcted again)
+- Acceptance: edited manuscript accepted by journal (or rejected again)

 - Production: production editor or publisher finalizes the manuscript (copy editing, typesetting, journal layout, printing or online publication)